Digital Serlio -- Scholars' Essays

 Carole Ann Fabian

-Director, Avery Architectural & Fine Arts Library
+Former Director, Avery Architectural & Fine Arts Library

 Co-Director: Digital Serlio Project

-Carole Ann Fabian is the Director of the Avery Architectural & Fine Arts Library at Columbia University.
+Carole Ann Fabian is a former Director of the Avery Architectural & Fine Arts Library at Columbia University.
 Prior to appointment at the Avery Library, she was an Officer at ARTstor Digital Library, Director of the Educational Technology Center at the University at Buffalo, and Associate Provenance Archivist at the Getty.
 Throughout her career, Ms. Fabian has worked at the intersection of the visual arts, data development and technology.
 She has been project director of many large-scale digital and special collection projects at Avery including among others: the Built Works Registry, the Durst Collection, and numerous exhibits and publications related to the Frank Lloyd Wright Foundation Archives acquisition.
 Recent research, presentations and publications have focused on the development of digital libraries, cross-institutionalpartnerships, data visualization of archival collections, and object-centered teaching methodologies.